miha-stopar/nnets/README.rst

 	[1, 0] -> [ 0.99327432]
 	[1, 1] -> [ 0.00975482]

-To learn a function using softmax output layer and two hidden layers:
+To learn (some nonsense) function using softmax output layer and two hidden layers:

 ::